 Jurors have heard every story from hit-and-run perpetrators such as ‘I was sober when I had the accident but I was so upset I ran home and got drunk’.

-The most common hit-and-run drivers are motorists who have been committed of several DUI charges and flee the scene because they feel that they have nothing to lose.
+The most common hit-and-run drivers are motorists who have been convicted of DUI in previous instances and flee the scene because they feel that they have nothing to lose.